 - Workspace 182 (located at C:\ChibiStudio\workspace182), which is configured with all the available demos for ChibiOS 182 already pre-imported;

 - Workspace 176 (located at C:\ChibiStudio\workspace176), which is configured with all the available demos for ChibiOS 176 already pre-imported;

 - Workspace Trunk (located at C:\ChibiStudio\workspace_trunk), which could be to try trunk new features.

-- Workspace User (located at C:\ChibiStudio\workspace_user, which is an empty workspace dedicated to user.
+- Workspace User (located at C:\ChibiStudio\workspace_user, which is an empty workspace dedicated to the user.

 In Eclipse, Workspace and workbench are different terms for different concepts: The workbench is the Eclipse main window, The workspace is a directory that holds information about workbench like the projects you work on, as well as the Eclipse preferences (from layout to behaviour).
 For more information you could refer to Eclipse documentation.

 It is possible to switch workspace in use through the menu File->Switch Workspace and choosing a workspace from the history or selecting “Other…” to browse a new workspace like is shown in the next figure.